This is a very common question that I receive. There are usually several ‘subscribe’ buttons on websites.

 These are the icons that are commonly misunderstood:

 This can mean 2 different things.
-It can EITHER be a link to a contact (and I mean email) form OR it can be a link to the feed providing the option of email delivery.
-(I’ll explain in a moment.)
+It can EITHER be a link to a contact form OR it can be a direct ‘click on this to email me’ icon.
+It is programmed to open up your email editor and create an email.

 Ironically, this is the easy one.
 This always means one thing – it is a feed link.